 We offer kits that come with the core elements of our suggested regimen, and that is a great way to familiarize yourself with our line.
-You can also request samples during the checkout process.
+You can also select one sample when checking out.

 First: Avoiding essential oils just to be on the safe side is a good idea.
 I would add to the list:

 All of our oils are excellent to help balance skin that produces too much oil, especially the Treatment Oil.
 Other products excellent for oily skin are all of the Treatment line products (Cleanser, Mist, Serum), the Daily Exfoliating Cleanser, Gentle Retinol Night Serum, and the Everyday Coverage Tinted Sunscreen SPF 30.

 Our mists and oils target dry, dehydrated skin.
 The Rejuvenating Face Oil (formerly MVO Face Oil) and the Protective Day Oil are the place to start to replenish moisture and plump skin.
 Also, the Gentle Retinol Night Serum and/or Vitamins C+E+Ferulic Serum are excellent to bring dry skin back to life.